Remember the story of the tortoise and the hare? The slow, steady tortoise wins the race against the fast but inconsistent hare.

 If you want to cultivate this habit, you need to:

-- Stay Curious: Curiosity is the foundation of learning.
+- Stay Curious: Just like how entrepreneurs stay innovative in business, marketers should also be curious.
 Ask questions, seek answers, and don’t fear exploring new areas in your field.

 - Read Widely: Make it a habit to read industry-related blogs, articles, and studies.
 Websites like GrowPredictably and their blogs on digital marketing are great places to start.